RobinEatingWorm/naive-bayes-amzn/README.md

 This repository contains the following files.

 * `data/HistoricalData_1680662815050.csv`: [AMZN Historical Data](https://www.nasdaq.com/market-activity/stocks/amzn/historical) from NASDAQ.
-The data was downloaded on August 24, 2023.
+The data were downloaded on August 24, 2023.
 * `data/JeffBezos.csv`: [Jeff Bezos Tweets and Social Media Interactions](https://www.kaggle.com/datasets/thedevastator/jeff-bezos-tweets-and-social-media-interactions) from Kaggle.
 * `src/data_loading.py`: Helper functions to load the two datasets and merge them together by date.
 * `src/main.py`: The main analysis performed on the data.